 Deaf/Hearing Loss Accessibility

 For visitors with hearing impairments, a variety of publications may be obtained at park headquarters.
-Wayside exhibits with illustrations and text on natural and cultural features are situated throughout the park.
+Wayside exhibits with illustrations and text about natural and cultural features are located throughout the park.

 Blind/Low Vision Accessibility

-Headquarters exhibits include tactile models and rock samples that may be touched.
-Recorded descriptions of exhibits or waysides are not available.
+Headquarters exhibits include tactile models and rock samples for touching purposes.
+Recorded descriptions of exhibits or waysides are not available at this time.

 A Special Note about Dogs during Hunting Season…